devRajeshThapa/http/README.md

 ## Building the Project

 Use CMake to build the project.
-Ensure you have CMake version 3.28.3 or above installed.
+This will create the executables in the `dist/bin` directory:

 ```sh
 cmake ..